renekreijveld/MyVSCodeSetup/README.md

 # My Visual Studio Code setup

-For my Joomla development I use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> is my editor of choice.
+For my Joomla development I use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> as my editor of choice.

 Here are my settings and the list of Extensions I use: